SakshiYadav2712/SakshiYadav2712/README.md

 - 👋 Hi, I’m @SakshiYadav2712
 - My name is Sakshi Babasaheb Yadav
 - 👀 I’m interested in Web Developement
+- 👀 SAP ABAP ON HANA certified
-- 🌱 I’m currently learning B.tech inn CS
+- 🌱 I’m currently pursuing B.tech in CS
 - 📫 How to reach me @girllikea_sakshi on insta
 -  I want to participate in modeling shows, & become a Model in my future.